-- 7.5 The release of a student's qualification parchment may occur once all outstanding fees and charges owed to the University by the student are paid and receipted. - 7.6 Where a student's fees remain unpaid: - 7.6.1 the University shall take reasonable steps to recover the debt; - 7.6.2 the University may suspend the student's access to services in accordance with Section 8 below; - 7.6.3 the student may not be permitted to enrol in any other paper or programme at the University.
+- 7.4 A student shall only become eligible to graduate with their qualification once all outstanding tuition and directly related fees and additional charges have been paid and receipted. - 7.5 The release of a student's qualification parchment may occur once all outstanding fees and charges owed to the University by the student are paid and receipted. - 7.6 Where a student's fees remain unpaid: - 7.6.1 the University shall take reasonable steps to recover the debt; - 7.6.2 the University may suspend the student's access to services in accordance with Section 8 below; - 7.6.3 the student may not be permitted to enrol in any other course or programme at the University.